Are pimple patches right for you? Learn about the dos and don'ts of acne patches here.

 This keeps germs from your finger's push, oil, and mud from forming on your skin.
 This gives your pimple a more free feeling, which might serve to decrease damage and speed up the healing process.
 The pimple will most likely flatten and become less inflammatory when the patch is removed.

-In conclusion, these pimple patches work for 3 main uses:
+These pimple patches work for 3 main uses:

 - Absorb up any extra moisture from your pimple.